 Now that you’re aware of some of the common car seat issues and mistakes that lead to improperly installed car seats, what are some additional steps you can take to avoid these very serious child safety concerns?

 For starters, take advantage of the many free resources available to you.
 Many hospitals, fire stations, and even some retail stores offer car seat installation seminars every few months (or by appointment).
 During these events, you can have a certified professional install your child safety seat and provide you with tips and guidance for avoiding common car seat issues down the road.
 Should you decide to partake in one of these events, just be sure it’s being held by a reputable organization.
 You should never have to pay for a car seat installation event.

 As your child ages, so will his or her car seat needs.
 Whether you need to switch to a forward-facing seat, a booster seat, or any other configuration that involves re-installing a car seat, continue attending these events.
 This is the best way to avoid car seat issues and the child safety risks that can arise from improperly installed car seats.
 Furthermore, you’ll enjoy added peace of mind as a parent!

 Car seat issues, such as improperly installed car seats, are a very real problem.
 The good news is that injuries related to improperly installed car seats are 100% avoidable by taking some basic precautions.
-For those with questions and concerns should reach out to Garcia & Ochoa Law Firm operating throughout Texas.
+For those with questions and concerns should reach out to the Law Firm of Ricardo A. Garcia operating throughout Texas.
 A friendly professional is always standing by to provide assistance to individuals and families who are seeking legal advice.